wernerdegroot/applicatives/json/README.md

 ## `JsonFormat`

-Having a separate `JsonReader` and `JsonWriter` that both describe the same properties is a bit of a code smell.
+A separate `JsonReader` and `JsonWriter` that both describe the same JSON object is not ideal.
 In cases such as this, it is often more natural to combine to two into a `JsonFormat`:

 ```java
 JsonFormat<Location> locationFormat = Json.instance().format(